hstov3/neo4j_hw_simple_api/README.md

 * **Bonus task 1**: develop a simple UI that can be used directly from the web browser to drive the API - any stack will do, from plain HTML forms to JQuery to Angular/React/etc.

 * **Bonus task 2**: deploy your app along with a Neo4J instance to an AWS EC2 instance  (or any other cloud) so that we can see it in action without going through the setup process.

+## Developer notes

+A list of known issues that would be next steps to work are provided in TODO.txt.